SIRGPrice/Web-Portfolio/README.md

 ## About

-A single-page portfolio with a LlamaIndex-inspired visual language: monochrome base, aurora gradient accent, monospace labels and generous whitespace.
-Project cards are rendered at runtime from the public GitHub REST API.

 The site is hosted on **GitHub Pages** and served at the custom domain **`anton-fernandez-perez.com`** (configured via the `CNAME` file in this repo; DNS managed in Cloudflare).

 ## Files